RohitXJ/RohitXJ/README.md

 - 👋 Hi, I’m @RohitXJ
-- 👀 I’m interested in ...
-Python ,C++ ,Game Dev & Machine Learning
+- 👀 I’m interested in Python, C++, Game Development & Machine Learning
-- 🌱 I’m currently learning ...
-B-Tech CSE AI&ML
+- 🌱 I’m currently pursuing B.Tech in Computer Science Engineering (AI & ML)
+- 💼 I'm working on ML, DL, and NLP-based projects using PyTorch.
+- 🤖 Check out my deployed models and ML demos on Hugging Face: [huggingface.co/RJx334](https://huggingface.co/RJx334)
+- 💼 Connect with me on LinkedIn: [linkedin.com/in/rohit-gomes-12209620a](https://www.linkedin.com/in/rohit-gomes-12209620a)
-- 💞️ I’m looking to collaborate on ...
-Coding projects
+- 💞️ I’m looking to collaborate on open-source AI/ML or Game Dev projects
-- 📫 How to reach me ... gomesrohit92@gmail.com
+- 📫 Reach me at: gomesrohit92@gmail.com

 <!---
 RohitXJ/RohitXJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.